passivestar/quickmenu/README.md

 ## Plane Intersect Island `deq`

-A view-dependent operator that cuts an island with a plane that goes through the center of the active element and oriented towards the viewport camera (Snapped to 90 degrees by default).
+A view-dependent operator that cuts an island with a plane that goes through the center of the active element and is oriented towards the viewport camera (Snapped to 90 degrees by default).
 Convenient for cutting through complex meshes with ngons.
 Usage: `d+e+q`

 https://user-images.githubusercontent.com/60579014/144968296-faa874e2-1943-4afd-b829-67d7ad8d4637.mp4